WellsRC/Quarantine-and-testing-to-ameliorate-transmission-due-to-travel-during-COVID-19-pandemic/README.md

 ## Interactive Excel spreadsheet
 [Supplemental_Quarantine_Calculation](https://github.com/WellsRC/Quarantine-and-testing-to-ameliorate-transmission-due-to-travel-during-COVID-19-pandemic/blob/main/Supplemental_Quarantine_Calculation.xlsx) - Allows for users to input the parameters to determined the minimum sufficient quarantine such that the total number of infections by that variant within the destination country will not be greater than with border closure.

-Note: Daily incidence in the origin country will NOT affect the quarantine duration (as it is NOT a parameter in the inequality).
-It was mistakenly added in the spreadsheet
+Note: Daily incidence in the origin country will NOT influence the quarantine duration (as it is NOT a parameter in the inequality).
+It was mistakenly added to the input portion of the spreadsheet.

 ## OS System requirements
 The model code is written in MATLAB and results are saved as MATLAB data files (extension .mat), with plots also being constructed in MATLAB.
 As MATLAB is not an open-source software/programming language, a compatible code that can be run using GNU Octave can be found in the directory named Octave in the repository.